rbpartC/stackai-challenge/README.md

 - Environment variables are grouped and reused for consistency.
 - Docker runtime is used for portability and reproducibility.

-Unfortunately, it seems that postgres database is not configurable through envVarGroups, otherwise it would be a good way to share the parameters cleanly to the other services.
+Unfortunately, it seems that postgres database is not configurable through envVarGroups, otherwise it would be a good way to share the parameters cleanly to the other services without repeating a lot of env vars.
 ---

 ### How to Verify the Cluster is Working